bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 i.e. When importing `<b-nav>`, all the `<nav-*>` sub components are also included, as well all dropdown sub components.

+Reffer to the component and directive documentation for details.

 ### Webpack + Babel